2020PB/police-brutality/reports/Oregon.md

 ### Police tackle protester, confiscate shield, then pepper spray her | August 18th

-Footage shows a protester running by police.
+Footage shows a protester running by police at Hawthorne and 7th.
 She is tackled to the ground and an officer strips away her shield.
 She stands and confronts the officer.
 Officer shove her away and pepper spray her.

 tags: less-lethal, pepper-spray, protester, push, shove, spray, tackle

 id: or-portland-291

-geolocation:
+geolocation: 45.5122079,-122.6586218

 **Links**